santoshnaruje/LLD-Low-Level-Design/README.md

 ## 🎯 SOLID Principles

-All SOLID principles are implemented with **clear problem/solution examples** based on **Shrayansh Jain's "Concept && Coding"** YouTube channel.
+All SOLID principles are implemented with **clear problem/solution examples** to demonstrate violations and correct implementations.

 ### 1. Single Responsibility Principle (SRP)
 **"A class should have only one reason to change."**